ECRomaneli/electron-findbar/README.md

 ## Overview

-The `electron-findbar` is a `BrowserWindow` component designed to emulate the Chrome findbar layout, leveraging the `webContents.findInPage` method to navigate through matches.
+The `electron-findbar` package creates a `BrowserWindow`-based component designed to emulate the Chrome findbar layout, leveraging the `webContents.findInPage` method to navigate through matches.
 Inter-process communication (IPC) is used for interaction between the `main` and `renderer` processes.

 ### Memory Usage